Great Lakes Energy is a cooperative. That means your electric rates are based on the cooperative’s actual costs to serve you.

 The fixed costs are not related to the amount of energy you use.
 They exist whether you use a great deal or little, if any, electricity.

 Learn more.
-View the article “How My GLE Dollars Are Spent” published April 2015.
+View the publication “How My GLE Dollars Are Spent”.

 Questions about your final bill?